 - Empty Pockets: Verify all pockets are checked for items that could damage clothes during washing.

-- Pre-treat Stains: If they spot stains, especially on baby’s clothes, it’s always good to treat them before washing to guarantee cleanliness and care.
+- Pre-treat Stains: If they spot stains, especially on the baby’s clothes, it’s always good to treat them before washing to guarantee cleanliness and care.

 What’s the Perfect Size Laundry Load for a Child to Handle

 A manageable laundry load for a child typically consists of about five to seven lightweight items, such as shirts and undergarments, or two to three heavier items, like jeans or towels.
-This site guarantees that the task remains challenging yet achievable, fostering a sense of accomplishment and responsibility.
+This site guarantees the task remains challenging yet achievable, fostering a sense of accomplishment and responsibility.

-When organizing their laundry, encourage children to sort clothes by colour and fabric type, which promotes good habits and prevents damage to delicate items.
+When organising their laundry, encourage children to sort clothes by colour and fabric type, which promotes good habits and prevents damage to delicate items.
 Teach them to use the correct amount of detergent and select appropriate wash settings.
 This not only conserves resources but also extends the life of the clothes.

 Conclusion